tori-nest/iganaq/README.md

 Each language will be used to implement a simple command-line interface that fulfills the specification below.
 "Simple" means the goal is not to cover corner cases, but to prototype and make a decision based on language syntax, ergonomics, expressiveness, documentation, ecosystem, tooling and overall experience.

                                Iganaq Napkin Spec

       A1. 'print' refers to messages for users.
 They MUST always be printed.
       A2. 'log' refers to messages for programmers.
 They MUST be printed only if DEBUG is set in the environment and MUST be preceded by ' [log] '.

     A3.1.
 Before parsing the user arguments, a configuration file at
           $XDG_CONFIG_DIR/tori/tori.conf MUST be read for a line such as:

-        su_command = doas
+          'su_command = doas'.
     A3.2.
 If this line is not found, the su_command MUST default to 'su -c'.
     A3.3.
 If it is found, the su_command used MUST be whatever was specified.
     A3.4.
 Whatever su_command MUST be validated once for presence at the path provided or obtained from $PATH, executability and running 'true' with exit code 0.

       A4.
 The 'command' is the first argument passed to the program.
       A5.
 The 'arguments' are all but the first argument passed to the program.
       A6.
 If a command takes no arguments, they MAY be silently ignored.

     B1.1.
 The commands in the listing below MUST all be implemented B1.2.
 In the listing below, the left side of '->' is the command, and the